 Portobello Road Gin: The Review Of A Rocky And Peppery London Dry

-Portobello Road Gin is a rock and cheeky spirit that screams all its peppery arrogance in your face.
-It is not a cosmetic gin, American gin style (Aviation & 209) that tickles you and hides under thousand scents.
+Portobello Road Gin is a bold and cheeky spirit that screams peppery arrogance in your face.
+It is not a cosmetic gin, American gin style (Aviation and 209) that tickles you and hides under a thousand scents.
 No, quite the opposite.

 It’s a brawler, a wild youngster who slaps your nose with a spice storm, but that doesn’t mean it’s not good: it’s just very fiery.
 Quality, thickness, and charisma are there.

 But we should not be surprised.
 After all, this is an old-fashioned London Dry Gin.
 It does not aim for the stars, but the substance and intensity of botanicals, especially the more earthy and citrusy ones, without reaching the power of a Plymouth.

 You will not drink it straight, and you will not use it for a thousand cocktails.
 It is pretty spartan and moves on two parallel tracks: citrus and juniper, that’s all.

 But rest assured that no one will ever say no to a good gin and tonic made with Portobello and gritty fragrant tonic water like 1724, very effervescent and full of citrus flavors.

 How is it made, and what botanicals does it contain?

 The production method is clean and crystalline.
 What is surprising is the study behind the blend of botanicals, which alternate with great dynamism and naturalness.